daerduoCarey/partnet_dataset/README.md

 ## About the Dataset

 PartNet is part of the ShapeNet efforts and we provide the PartNet data downloading instructions on [the ShapeNet official webpage](https://www.shapenet.org/).
 You need to become a registered user in order to download the data.
+Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSetsP7aj-Hy0gvP2FxRT3aTIrc_IMqSqR-5Xl8P3x2awDkQbw/viewform?usp=sf_link) if you have any feedback to us for improving PartNet.

 ## TODOs

 We will host online PartNet challenges on 3D shape fine-grained semantic segmentation, hierarchical semantic segmentation and fine-grained instance segmentation tasks.
 Stay tuned.

 More annotations are coming.
+Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSetsP7aj-Hy0gvP2FxRT3aTIrc_IMqSqR-5Xl8P3x2awDkQbw/viewform?usp=sf_link) to tell us what annotations you want us to add in PartNet.

 ## Citation